BasharAlwarad/Software_Engineering_course/29_properties/README.md

 }
 ```

-- **Why:** Use when you need to add logic or validation in get/set.
+- Use when you need to add logic or validation in get/set.

 #### 2. Auto-Implemented Property